[logo] [logo]

 Latten/LattyneBrass or similar alloy; sometimes tin-plate.

-Laving basinWashing basin.
+Laver or Laving basinWashing basin.

 Lease of LivesA vague period or term of a lease involving the lifetimes of three persons, usually the purchaser and two young people, not necessarily relatives.
 If one died, a fourth life could usually be added for an extra fee.